 Even today, Rabbi Rosenberg’s teaching method is considered to be one of the most progressive and most advanced teaching methods of Jewish theological pedagogy.
 Rabbi Rosenberg was first of all an educator and secondly a teacher.
 He considered hands-on work to be the best educational method; in science “exactitude” was his primary principle.
 He rejected superficiality: that was why he hated emotions and outbursts of feeling.
 His speeches were examples of factuality and consistent logic.
 Always in a good mood, kind-hearted, gentle but strict, he won many friends not only among Jews but also among those of other religions.
 The number of students in his audience increased to 300.

 Even Sir Samuel HORN, son of the first Palestine governor, was one of them.
 The rabbi was also modern and methodical when managing his yeshiva, the administration, and board of this theological seminary.
 Students’ self-government was also exemplary; with its own disciplinary commission, health service and self-education group.
 Every Shabbat (Saturday) one of the students of this group had to give an exegetical lecture.
-Samuel Rosenberg was born in 1825 in Mad.
-He died in 1918 and is buried in the new cemetery in Huncovce.
+Samuel Rosenberg was born in 27 September 1842 in Tiszafüred, where his father, Herman Rosenberg, was the rabbi from 1848-1866, and is buried in the cemetery there.
+Rabbi Samuel ROSENBERG died in 11 Sivan 5679 (8 June 1919) and is buried in the new cemetery in Huncovce.

 Refurbished Tombstone of